4jjnaomi/HESA-Dashboard/README.md

 # COMP0034 2023/24 Coursework 2 repostitory

 In this coursework, I created a dashboard application that uses Dash and the Estates Management Record from HESA.
+The data used in this dashboard app was obtained by HESA and cleaned & prepared by me.
+Details of data cleaning can be seen here: [https://github.com/4jjnaomi/HESA-DataCleaning](https://github.com/4jjnaomi/HESA-DataCleaning)

 To run the app:

 1. Fork this repository: [https://github.com/ucl-comp0035/comp0034-cw2i-4jjnaomi](https://github.com/ucl-comp0035/comp0034-cw2i-4jjnaomi)
 2. Clone the resulting repository locally and to your IDE